andreyvit/yoursway-magic-ecabu/doc/README-highlevel.txt

 2) Connection count minimization.
 A pack consolidates multiple source files into a large unit, so only a single connection to the server is needed to download them all.

 3) Upload size minimization.
-If the application is large, and a new build is needed urgently, it is not wise to wait for the whole application to be uploaded.
+If the suite is large, and a new build is needed urgently, it is not wise to wait for the whole suite to be uploaded.

 3) Update site storage optimization.
-Storing gigabytes of duplicate bits of various product versions is a waste and costs money.
+Storing gigabytes of duplicate bits of various suite versions is a waste and costs money.

 Tree